-The site, 8 miles southwest of Falls City, Texas, was inspected on May 10, 2022, by D. Marshall and J. Doebele of the Legacy Management Support (LMS) contractor.
+The site, 8 miles southwest of Falls City, Texas, was inspected on May 23, 2023, by D. Marshall, J. Graham, S. Daly, and L. Martin of the Legacy Management Support (LMS) contractor.
 C. Boger (LM site manager) and R. Lyssy (LMS maintenance subcontractor) attended the inspection.
+T. Johnson and S. Anderson (NRC) also attended the inspection.
 The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the 2008 LTSP, and evaluate whether maintenance or follow-up inspection and monitoring are needed.